Kartik-exe/cynthiaugwu/README.md

-Hi thsi is Kartik Nigam!
+Hi this is Kartik Nigam!
 I've tried to recreate one of the awwwards website by cynthiaugwu!!